jameslawler/notes/docs/portuguese-language/verbs/sentir.md

 3. Perceiving:

-   - Portuguese: Sentir a presença - ex: Eu sinto que alguém está me observando.
+   - Portuguese: Sentir a presença - ex: Eu sinto que alguém me está a observar.
    - English: Sense the presence - e.g: I feel like someone is watching me.

 ## Exercises